 Bunny Barn Farms is a small rabbitry located in central California's "Garlic Capital" of the world; Gilroy!
 Our goal is to breed, raise and show quality Polish rabbits with a focus on good temperament with high quality bloodlines.
 We are proud to offer five of the six varieties of Polish: Black, Blue, Broken, Chocolate and Ruby Eyed Whites (REW).
-As of 2012, we are no longer breeding BEW's.
-We are active participating members of the American Rabbit Breeders Association (ARBA), the American Polish Rabbit Club (APRC) where I am the Newsletter Editor and on several committees, the California State Rabbit & Cavy Breeders Associaiton (CSRCBA) and Rabbit Producers of Santa Clara Valley (RPSCV).
+As of 2012, we no longer breed BEW's.
+We are active participating members of the American Rabbit Breeders Association (ARBA), the American Polish Rabbit Club (APRC) where I am the Newsletter Editor and on several committees, Director for the California State Rabbit & Cavy Breeders Associaiton (CSRCBA) and Vice President of Rabbit Producers of Santa Clara Valley (RPSCV).
 We show as Open competitors and are active supporters of the 4-H and FFA programs.

 OUR SWEEPSTAKES STANDINGS

 The black polish is our strongest variety and for the past 5 years, we have used it to help develop our own blue line.
 We now have a well established blue breeding program and continue to dabble with REW & chocolate.
 In 2011 we began to develop a strong & competitive broken variety.
 Although it was slow going, by the end of the year we were beginning to achieve BOB's with our broken bunnies.